Zennoon/alx-low_level_programming/0x12-singly_linked_lists/README.md

 number of nodes of the list.
 It prints the contents in a specified format "[len] str", where len and str are the contents (besides the next pointer) of each node.

+1-list_len.c: Given the head of a singly linked list, the function returns the length (number of nodes) of the list.
+It basically does the same as the above function minus the printing part.